YOU54F/template-jest-pact-typescript/README.md

 ## Showcases the following

 - Written in Typescript
-- Utilises Jest Test Runner
+- Utilises Pact in a Jest Wrapper [jest-pact](https://github.com/YOU54F/jest-pact)
 - Uses Swagger to define API
 - Uses Swagger-cli to validate Swagger specification
 - Uses Pact.io to perform consumer driven contract tests
 - Uses Swagger-mock-validator to validate generated pact contracts
 - Publishes validated pact contracts to pact-broker (hosted on AWS EC2)
 - Tags validated contracts with branch name
+- Pact mock services with Docker
+- Wiremock services with Docker
+- Verification against AWS v4 signed API Gateway endpoints
+- Create postman collections from pacts

 ## Where can I see it